-Contact Us for availability, pricing and scheduling
+Contact Us for availability and scheduling

 Lesson’s focus depends on the student’s interest and knowledge level.
 Lessons are individually structured for each student and may or may not include the following: